 Your pitch should be short (a paragraph at most) and should include:

-- Three to six sentences that explain the context and the significance of the story;
+- An explanation of the context and the significance of the story.

-- A brief summary of your experience (two to three sentences).
-In other words, why are you the person to write the story?
+- A brief summary of your credentials.
+These might include scholarly expertise, personal perspective, or professional experience.
+In other words, why are you the best person to write this article?

 Submitting Your Draft

-- All work published in Public Seminar is edited and subject to fact-checking: please include hyperlink to any source that has informed your work.
-(We do not use footnote citations.)
+- All original work published in Public Seminar is edited and subject to fact-checking: please include links to any source that has informed your work.

 - Public Seminar is not an image-heavy platform.
-Please check with us before submitting an essay that depends on numerous images or on videos.
+Please check with us before submitting an essay that depends on numerous images or videos.
+Author must own or obtain the rights to any accompanying media outside instances of fair use.

 - Public Seminar does publish reprints, as well as excerpts from recently published and forthcoming books.
 Publication is contingent on authors demonstrating that they can assign rights or Public Seminar obtaining those rights independently.